-Writing a thank you letter or thank you email after an employment interview is a must.
+Writing a thank-you letter or thank-you email after an employment interview is a must.
 In fact, some employers even think less of those interviewees who fail to follow up promptly.
-An interview thank you letter is sent to the people who interview you for a job.
+It's critical that you take a moment to write a simple note of appreciation to those who interviewed you.

-Your thank you letter (or thank you email message) lets the employer know that you appreciate being considered for the job.
+Your thank-you letter (or email) lets the employer know that you appreciate being considered for the job.
 It also reiterates your interest in the position and can be used to provide additional information on your qualifications.
-Learn why and when to send a thank you note and get tips on what to include in your note with examples.
+Learn why and when to send a thank-you note and get tips on what to include in your note along with examples.

-In part, sending a thank you note is simply a traditional post-interview courtesy.
+In part, sending a thank-you note is simply a traditional post-interview courtesy.
 It shows the employer you are polite and professional.
-It is also a way to remind the employer who you are, as he or she begins to make hiring decisions.
+It is also a way to remind the employer who you are as they begin to make hiring decisions.

 Immediately after the interview, jot down some notes and impressions.
 Think about the questions that were asked, and which skills and responsibilities seemed most important to the interviewer.
 These impressions are easily forgotten, so get them down on paper quickly.